sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*  149 */       ret = fabric.validate();
 ```

-<p markdown="1" class="cn">In order to continue execution, the `fabric` entity bean needs to survive the checks on lines *[148-149]*.
-The most important is the `fabric.validate` method call which contains multiple checks for property values.</p>
+In order to continue execution, the `fabric` entity bean needs to survive the checks on lines *[148-149]*.
+The most important is the `fabric.validate` method call which contains multiple checks for property values.

 ```java
 /*     */   public StatusCode validate() {